sk-ws-stan/robot/Readme.md

 The project compiles with C++11 as `toy_robot` in your build directory.
 The unit test project compiles as `test/test_toy_robot`.

 It is recommended to build the project with `CMake` and out of source, however in-source builds are supported.
-Alternatively the project supports building with `Conan`.
+Alternatively the project toy_robot supports to be built with `Conan`.
 For legacy reasons it is aspired to support a IressSource build for Windows, but as this is a legacy system the support (is as mentioned aspirational and) might be out of date.

 ### Dependencies

-The project includes headers for the boost libraries `algorithm` and `lexical_cast` and the unit test project links against the `boost unit test framework`.
+The project includes headers for the boost libraries and the unit test project links statically against the `boost unit test framework`.
 Tested versions are `1.50.0` with `gcc 4.6.3`, and `1.61.0` with `v140`.

 Get boost at `https://www.boost.org/users/download/`

+For convenience boost includes and Windows static libraries for the unittest framework are provided (Linux to come) in the directory `3rd` on the branch `win_static_boost_libs`.

 ### CMake (2.8.4 and newer)

 Run cmake-gui and configure from the source root of the project.
-Point the required setting `THIRD_PARTY_ROOT` to the directory that contains your boost install.
+Point the required setting `THIRD_PARTY_ROOT` to the directory that contains your boost install, if you are not using the shipped one.
 To build the unit tests project set the option `BUILD_UNIT_TESTS`.

 #### Commandline